-b.
-Any existing key employee or primary management official that has not completed an application form containing the language set forth in Section 11.a.(1) and (2) above, or other Class A licensee unless otherwise specifically exempted by the Gaming Commission, shall be notified that they must either:

-(1) Complete a new application form that contains the Privacy Act notice and the notice regarding false statements; or

-(2) Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice, and sign a statement that contains the notice regarding false statements.
+- b.
+Any existing Key Employee or Primary Management Official, or any other Class A licensee unless otherwise specifically exempted by the Gaming Commission, that has not completed an application form containing the language set forth in Section 11.a.(1) and (2) above, shall be notified that they must either: - (1) Complete a new application form that contains the Privacy Act Notice and the Notice Regarding False Statements; or - (2) Sign a statement that contains the Privacy Act Notice and consent to the routine uses described in that notice, and sign a statement that contains the Notice Regarding False Statements.